Anish-M-code/share_secrets/README.md

 Install from [PyPI](https://pypi.org/project/share-secrets/):

+Run the following commands in Linux terminal / Windows powershell / command prompt to get started:-

 ```
 pip install share-secrets
 ```
-Then run following commands in terminal/powershell to get started:-
+Then :-

 For Windows:
 ```